The Pointer Sisters: Early days

-As children in West Oakland, the Pointer sisters and brothers were encouraged to listen to and sing gospel music by their parents Reverend Elton Pointer and Sarah Pointer.
+As children in West Oakland, the Pointer sisters and brothers were encouraged to listen to and sing gospel music by their parents Reverend Elton and Sarah Pointer, both natives of Arkansas.
 However, they were told rock and roll and the blues were "the devil's music", and it was only when they were away from their watchful parents that they could sing these styles.
 They regularly sang at a local Church of God in Christ congregation in West Oakland, but as the sisters grew older their love of other styles of music began to grow.

 The sisters were first cousins of NBA basketball player and head coach Paul Silas, and sisters of Aaron Pointer.
-Aaron was one of very few major league baseball players who became less famous than his own sisters.
+Aaron was one of very few major league baseball players who became less famous than his own sisters; he later officiated in the National Football League for 17 seasons.
 The sisters graduated from Oakland Technical High School: Ruth in 1963, Anita in 1965, and Bonnie in 1968.
 After leaving school, oldest sister Ruth was already married with two children Faun (born 1965) and Malik (born 1966), Anita, the second-oldest sister, also was married with a child Jada.
-Bonnie, the third oldest sister, and June, the youngest, sought a show business career and they formed a duo, 'Pointers, a Pair'.
+Bonnie, the third oldest sister, and June, the youngest, sought a show business career and they formed a duo, 'Pointers Au Pair'.
 Later, Anita quit her job to join the group.
-They began touring and performing and provided backing vocals for artists such as Grace Slick, Sylvester, Boz Scaggs, Elvin Bishop and Betty Davis.
+They began touring and performing and provided backing vocals for artists such as Grace Slick, Sylvester, Boz Scaggs, Taj Mahal, Elvin Bishop and Betty Davis.

 It was while supporting Bishop at a nightclub appearance in 1971 that the sisters were signed to a recording contract with Atlantic Records.
 The resulting singles that came from their Atlantic tenure failed to become hits, but the sisters were enjoying their fledgling recording career.
 One recording has become a Northern Soul classic: "Send Him Back" (Atlantic 45 2893).
 Concentrated at Wigan Casino around 1973–1974, Northern soul was an underground music scene comprising American 45 rpm records released at the same time as Tamla Motown and imported into the United Kingdom.
 "Send Him Back" remains a favorite with the worldwide Northern soul audience.
-Ruth gave in to the temptation to join them, joining the group in December 1972.
+Ruth joined the group in December 1972.
 The quartet signed with Blue Thumb Records and began to record their first album.

-In 1976, they were asked to record "Pinball Number Count" for Sesame Street, which was a series of educational cartoons teaching kids how to count.
+In 1976, they were asked to record "Pinball Number Count" for Sesame Street, which was a series of educational cartoons teaching children how to count.
 It made its debut in 1977 and was a feature on the show for many years.
 They made their television debut performance at the Troubadour nightclub in Los Angeles on The Helen Reddy Show.
 In 1974, they joined Reddy on the track "Showbiz" which appeared on her Free and Easy album.